ArnaudHemmerle/3DRICN/README.md

-# MCRICM
+# 3DRICN
-Code for reconstruction of MCRICM images of a lamellipodium.
+Code for reconstruction of 3DRICN images of a lamellipodium.

 1) You first need to run simulations of the reflectivity for the various conditions (INA, wavelength, d, h, nin).
 To do so, edit Main_simu.py to modify the parameters of the calculation and launch it with "python Main_simu.py"